AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/templates/view-template-list-as-another-user.md

    >[!NOTE]
    >
-   >You can also use filters or the search function along with _View As_ to view what is most relevant to you.
+   >You can also use filters or the search function along with _[!UICONTROL View As]_ to view what is most relevant to you.